 Do we experience reality as an illusion and are we are all hallucinating?
 What does it mean to “break the glass wall”?
 Well perception is like ‘a map of Earth’.
 It is not the exact picture.
 However, it works. #HealingTrauma

 The intellect is like that.
 It cannot see the whole truth but it works.
 It has been said that to “break the glass wall” is to taste truth so to speak.
 But it can be too much to experience all at once.
 That’s why practices, using systems like Yoga, Martial Arts or Ceremonial Dance, were for people to experience it slowly.

 Spontaneous Enlightenment can be dangerous: like Psychosis.
-Now if you have read my thread on the ‘Window of Tolerance’, about snakes 🐍 and ladders 🪜, it’s like going from zero to hero, in intensity of arousal.
+Now if you have read my thread on the ‘Window of Tolerance’, it is like snakes 🐍 and ladders 🪜; going from zero to hero, in intensity of arousal.
 You hit the roof of the attic.
 The body cannot go further.

 So it can even feel like you are exploding.
 My Psychosis was initially very beautiful.
 It felt like a “peak experience” because my PhD took me there slowly.
 Psychology would describe it as: mania.
 India as: blissfulness or ecstasy.
 The latter sounds kinder.

 However, no one I knew understood this.
 So I just seemed crazy.
 Plus what goes up comes down right!
 My brain eventually shut down.
 Another way to understand this, is, say you take the drug ecstasy, because you want to feel high.
 Just like a trampoline you jump straight up!

 However, what goes up comes down right?
 So then you have the ‘come down’ afterwards.
 There is also a ‘rebound effect’ with drugs.
 Basically, the highs become less and the lows feel worse.
 This is the problem with using drugs to try to achieve optimal states of wellbeing.